 A 1031 exchange in Maine allows real estate investors to defer capital gains taxes when selling investment or business-use property and reinvesting the proceeds into another qualifying like-kind property.

-At First American Exchange Company, our experienced Qualified Intermediaries help Maine investors navigate federal IRS requirements and Maine’s unique nonresident withholding rules, ensuring each exchange is structured correctly and completed on time.
+At First American Exchange Company, we provide trusted 1031 exchange services in Maine, helping investors navigate federal IRS requirements and the state's unique nonresident withholding rules so each exchange is structured correctly and completed on time.

 From coastal rental markets near Portland to mixed-use and workforce housing in Lewiston, Bangor, and Augusta, Maine presents distinct opportunities, and challenges, that make careful exchange planning essential.